penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 ```

 ### Evaluation
-In training a neural network, f1 score is an important metric to evaluate the performance of classification models, especially for unbalanced classes where the binary accuracy is useless.
+When training a neural network, f1 score is an important metric to evaluate the performance of classification models, especially for unbalanced classes where the binary accuracy is useless.

 ```python
 def predict(sentences, model):